Lyric Theatre (New York City, 1998): 2010s to present

 In August 2010, under an agreement with Foxwoods Resort Casino and Live Nation, the theater was renamed the Foxwoods Theatre for three years.
 According to the casino's chief marketing officer, the casino had been especially interested in the theater because of the upcoming show.
 Previews commenced in December 2010, and Spider-Man officially opened on June 14, 2011, after seven months of previews.
 The New York Times called the two-year delay between the closure of Young Frankenstein and the first previews of Spider-Man "an eon in a Broadway timetable"; the preview period was itself the longest in Broadway history.
-In May 2013, during the run of Spider-Man, British theater operator Ambassador Theatre Group (ATG) paid $60 million to lease the Foxwoods from New 42nd Street for up to 60 years.
+In May 2013, during the run of Spider-Man, British theater operator Ambassador Theatre Group (now ATG Entertainment) paid $60 million to lease the Foxwoods from New 42nd Street for up to 60 years.
 The transaction marked ATG's first United States acquisition.
 That November, Spider-Man announced it would close at a net loss; the musical ended at the beginning of 2014 with 1,066 performances.

 In March 2014, ATG renamed the venue the Lyric Theatre.
 The musical King Kong had been slated to open at the Lyric, but On the Town was booked there instead after the name change was announced.
 The theater reopened that October with a revival of the musical On the Town, which only ran at the theater through September 2015.
 After On the Town's closure was announced, circus producer Cirque du Soleil announced that it would bring the Paramour musical-theater show to the Lyric in mid-2016.
 The dance-and-musical production Lord of the Dance: Dangerous Games had a limited run during late 2015, after which Paramour opened in May 2016.
 Harry Potter and the Cursed Child was booked for the Lyric in December 2016, and ATG asked Cirque du Soleil to relocate so the theater could be renovated.
 When Paramour closed in April 2017, it had run for 366 performances.

 During 2017 and early 2018, in preparation for Cursed Child's opening, the theater was renovated for $33 million.
 The changes included the relocation of the main entrance from 42nd to 43rd Street.
 A large black wing was added on the 43rd Street facade, while a depiction of a child in a nest was added on 42nd Street.
 The Lyric was decorated with motifs from the Harry Potter franchise and was reduced to 1,622 seats, bringing the theater's capacity closer to that of other large Broadway theaters such as the Majestic, St. James, and Broadway.
-Cursed Child opened on April 22, 2018, and it ran until the theater closed temporarily on March 12, 2020, due to the COVID-19 pandemic.
-The Lyric reopened on November 12, 2021, with performances of Harry Potter and the Cursed Child, the run time of which was shortened during the theater's closure.
+Cursed Child opened on April 22, 2018, and it ran until all Broadway theaters temporarily closed on March 12, 2020, due to the COVID-19 pandemic.
+The Lyric reopened on November 12, 2021, with performances of Harry Potter and the Cursed Child, the run time of which had been shortened during the theater's closure.
 ATG and Jujamcyn Theaters agreed to merge in early 2023; the combined company would operate seven Broadway theaters, including the Lyric.